rithvik2607/betterData/Readme.md

 # Betterdata Backend API

 An API to handle generation of synthetic datasets.
-This was made as part of the Betterdata internship task.
+This was made for Betterdata.

 ## How to run the code